strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 This means that either all messages within the transaction will be successfully written to Kafka or none of the messages will be written.
 This is a crucial feature when it comes to ensuring data consistency and avoiding any data loss.

-Kafka transactions are particularly important in scenarios where data integrity is critical, such as financial transactions, logging systems, and messaging platforms.
+Kafka transactions are particularly important in scenarios where data integrity is critical, such as financial transactions and logging systems.
 Additionally, using Kafka transactions can help ensure that the ordering of events is preserved, which can be necessary for certain applications.

 In this post you will learn how EOS works in Kafka, which are the main components that are involved in a transaction lifetime and their requirements.
-Then, you will learn about the drawbacks, so that you can anticipate any issue long before your application reach production stage.
+Then, you will learn about the drawbacks, so that you can anticipate any issue long before your application reaches production stage.
 Finally, you will see a basic example that helps to understand how transactions metadata are stored, which is useful for troubleshooting.

-A general understanding of how the log replication protocol works is required to fully understand some of the concepts presented here.
+A general understanding of how the [log replication protocol](https://kafka.apache.org/documentation/#replication) works is required to fully understand some of the concepts presented here.

 <!--more-->